 - If you have a whole day planned away from the house, you’ll likely want to use disposables.
-You don’t want to be stuck for hours away and find you’ve already leaked through your washables.
-Plus you won’t have to pack a plastic bag to store your wet washables in – you’ll just be able to take the disposable out, throw it away and put a new pair in.
+You don’t want to be stuck far from home and find you’ve already leaked through your washables.
+Plus you won’t have to pack a plastic bag to store your wet washables in – you can just take the disposables out, throw them away and put a new pair in.

 To save on costs and be a friend to the environment, many women choose reusable nursing pads.

 Made of fabric or sometimes silicone, they are made to be washed and reused.

 - These are more environmentally friendly.
 They don’t seem to prevent as many leaks as disposables unless you replace them frequently.

 - If you plan to use washables, you’ll need several pairs, so you aren’t doing laundry every day.

 - You’ll pay more for washables initially, but over time they’ll be the cheaper option since you won’t have to buy any more after the first investment.

 - Washable pads are usually a little bulkier and thicker than disposables.
 This normally isn’t a problem, but when you wear shirts that are made of thinner material, you can sometimes see the outline of the pads through your shirt.

 When it comes to nursing pads, there’s one big decision you’ll have to make before deciding which kind you want – whether you want disposables or washable pads.
 You might choose to use a mixture of both.

 Here are some things to consider to help make that decision.